Arpen Group was the architect for the building, which was completed in 1971.

 The building also has a fitness center, storage lockers, a laundry room and a bike storage room.

 65 East Scott does not allow pets.
-The property has a resident engineer, 24-hour door staff, and is managed by Lawrence A. Ventresca & Co.
+The property has on-site management, maintenance and leasing staff, and 24-hour door staff.

 65 East Scott is in a very attractive location one building west of Lake Shore Drive and Oak Street Beach.